-The FY2012-2018 TIP included six bridge projects totaling \$16 million in project funding.
-Of the six projects, two were located within, partially within, or connected directly to an area of overlapping EJ communities of concern Block Groups.
-Of the \$16 million in total project funding, \$7 million, or 50 percent was within, partially within, or connected directly to an overlapping EJ community of concern Block Group.
+The FY2012-2018 TIP includes six bridge projects totaling \$15 million in project funding.
+Of the six projects, four were located within, partially within, or connected directly to at an area of overlapping communities of concern Block Groups.
+Of the \$15 million in total project funding, \$14, million, or 90.45 percent is within, partially within, or connected directly to a communities of concern Block Group.

-The FY2012-2018 TIP included one rail intersection improvement project totaling \$30 million in project funding.
-This project was not located within, partially within, or directly connected to an area of overlapping communities of concern Block Groups.
-Of the \$30 million in total project funding, no funding was within, partially within, or directly connected to a community of concern Block Group.
+The FY2012-2018 TIP includes one rail intersection improvement project totaling \$30 million in project funding.
+This project was not located within, partially within, or directly connected to at an area of overlapping communities of concern Block Groups.
+Of the \$30 million in total project funding, zero funding is within, partially within, or directly connected to a communities of concern Block Group.

-Table 4.2 below presents the percentage of TIP projects, project segments, and TIP project funding relative to overlapping EJ communities of concern Block Groups.
-The percentages of TIP project segments and the percentages of TIP project funding were above the 23 percent threshold for each project type except for the rail improvement project.
+Table 4.2 above presents the percentage of TIP projects and TIP project funding relative to communities of concern Block Group.
+The percentages of TIP projects and the percentages of TIP project funding are well above the 29.57 percent threshold.